Deck Staining: What to Know Before Starting

 It can be reduced due to heavy UV exposure, poor ventilation, standing water, harsh cleaning chemicals, and neglecting routine maintenance.

-When You Should Re-Stain Your Wood Deck?
+When Should You Re-Stain Your Wood Deck?

 You should re-stain your wood deck based on the material type, usually every 18-24 months for pressure-treated wood, 12-18 months for pine lumber, 24-36 months for cedar, 24-48 months for redwood, and 36-48 months for hardwood decking such as ipe or teak.